Saving What Remains

 While FAO estimates that 80% of the developing world relies on NWFPs for some purpose in their everyday life, NWFPs also play an important role in the international marketplace with over US$1.1 billion in trade.

-Although many NWFPs are collected on a local level by peasants, some NWFPs have been successfully domesticated for large scale production.
+Although many NWFPs are collected on a local level by local communities, some NWFPs have been successfully domesticated for large scale production.

 |Sustainable Dev - Agriculture